stormpath/stormpath-sdk-ios/README.md

 To set up the SDK, just point it towards your API endpoint (in your AppDelegate or anywhere before you start the actual usage), like so:

+Swift:

 ```Swift
 Stormpath.setUpWithURL("http://api.example.com")
 ```

+Objective-C:

 ```Objective-C
 [Stormpath setUpWithURL:@"http://api.example.com"];
 ```

+Further examples will be Swift only, Objective-C is the assumed equivalent.

 ## 2. User registration